trailofbits/deepstate/README.md

 building a different executable for libFuzzer.
 The `examples` directory shows how this can be done.
 The libFuzzer executable works like any other libFuzzer executable, and the tests produced can be run using the normal DeepState executable.
+Use the `LIBFUZZER_WHICH_TEST` environment variable to control which test libFuzzer runs, using a fully qualified name (e.g., `Arithmetic_InvertibleMultiplication_CanFail`).

 ## Fuzzing with AFL